Lisa Mae Osborn

 I offer my gratitude to those that ignited a fire in me, busted my chops over and over, taught me the impossible task of discipline in my willful and selfish early-20’s and in general, saved my life.

 Many thanks to my first real yoga teachers, Sharon Gannon and David Life, for bringing out the best and the worst of me upstairs at the old purple Jivamukti Yoga Center on 2nd Avenue in New York for six years in the early 1990’s.
 I would have given up long ago without dousing my body in the fire they started to awaken in me.
 I have since broken with that tradition and those teachers, but still hold gratitude for the doors they opened for me.
 Next came Beryl Bender Birch in my short mid-90's Ashtanga stint, which was radically shortened by injury, and really brought me face to face with myself time and again, forcing me into more and more honesty in my practice.
 I am forever grateful for that stern and disciplined approach to yoga, and for the injuries that I sustained to learn so much from.
 The deep roots of Iyengar Yoga have a strong, clear home in my heart, and I would have nothing resembling alignment (in both my inner and outer form) or real discipline without the Iyengar Yoga Center of New York and the fine teachers there who put up with me and my whining, excuses, and petulance.
 Those detailed, therapeutic practices healed my shredded body, and gave me the pause, education, and structure that I needed to move forward in yoga.
 Dana Flynn of NYC's Laughing Lotus showed up for me sometime around 1999, and she literally turned me inside-out.
 I had never practiced with the freedom, ecstatic grace, and deep soulful connection before I met her, and she blew my mind with the idea of "moving like yourself."
 Early on both as a student and a new business owner in 2006, my friendship with her and with San Francisco's Laughing Lotus founder Jasmine Tarkeshi helped me enormously as a business owner trying to learn how to operate a yoga center on yogic principles.
-I have since also moved on from both of these teachers, but credit them with much of my early training and understanding.
+I have since also moved on in form and style from both of these teachers, but credit them with much of my early training and understanding.

 For the past five or six years I have been in committed study with Doug Keller in the Yoga as Therapy teaching track, as well as spending as much time as possible in company and conversation with Christina Sell in the lifelong hang-around-together study track.
 Both of these humble and wise friends and mentors inspire me deeply, open my mind, and help me speak clearly and honestly in the path of hatha yoga teaching.
 I also finally completed my Level 1 Iyengar Teacher Training with Julie Lawrence in Portland in 2014.
-For the past year+ I have spent a lot of my study time in the stellar company of Portland's own Todd Jackson, learning to soften into my inner body's felt sense and grow my internal awareness in new and surprising ways.
+For the past couple of years I have spent a lot of my study time in the stellar company of Portland's own Todd Jackson, learning to soften into my inner body's felt sense and grow my internal awareness in new and surprising ways.
 My studentship is the driving force of my life, and I am grateful every day for the unbroken chain of practice and lineage that I stumbled into.
 I'm indebted to the wisdom of all those teachers that came before me on this long and winding road, and credit them all with absolutely anything interesting, cool, or smart that I ever say or do in the classroom.

 More personally, in my spiritual life, around 2005 and by my great good fortune I read one of Swami B.V.
 Tripurari’s translations of The Bhagavad Gita, and was transformed.
 His wisdom, guidance, and living realization of Bhakti yoga have been illuminating the path for me ever since, guiding me to share the beauty and wisdom of bhakti in my small way.
 I seek to serve the grace of all the teachers that have offered their generous help by extending their hand to me, most especially my beloved guru.
 I know it is controversial to have a guru, but I have one and it totally works for me.